 “(The accident) was my second narrow escape, the first was when I was accidentally shot while at a house party in America.
 Both times I received comfort from prayer.
 Actually, I seldom attend a church service, yet I can hardly ever pass the open door of a church without slipping in for a few moments of quiet meditation.
 If a service is on, I like to be there in the background, but not to participate.
 I like the atmosphere and it brings me a wonderful feeling of peace.”

 In July 1962, Hjördis rose from her bed and walked, although she still faced months (well, years,) of issues with her injured leg… Doctor Trueta was still in consultative contact as late as 1976.
-When Hjördis was discharged in August after an earlier false start, it’s doubtful that he specifically advised to refrain from water skiing.
+When Hjördis was discharged in August after an earlier false start, it’s doubtful that he specifically advised her to refrain from water skiing.
 It would have been better if he had.

 On her return to the Med, Hjördis could not resist an opportunity to go water skiing with Jackie Kennedy in Ravello, Italy, took a tumble, and cracked her ankle.
 Off she went back to hospital.
 David’s newspaper nemesis Sheilah Graham was quick to come to conclusions:

 “David Niven indignantly denies trouble in his marriage.
 (He says) they’ve been apart a great deal because of the various accidents to her leg.”

-On 2nd November, David brought Hjördis back to their home in Switzerland, and then promptly departed to work on the re-titled ‘Pink Panther’ movie in Italy.
+On 2nd November, David brought Hjördis back home to Switzerland, and then promptly departed to work on the re-titled ‘Pink Panther’ movie in Italy.
 Once there he visited the Alpine resort of Cortina for ski lessons ahead of filming, and announced that Hjördis was looking forward to getting back on the slopes in the New Year.
 She was nothing if not stubborn, although her return to skiing was still some way off.

 Is there anyone at home..